Check out the Black Friday deals at my top-rated stores BTD (BikeTiresDirect)Performance Bicycle, and Merlin Cycles

 We also like the Honey Stinger Organic Energy Chews and Clif Shot Bloks Energy Chews.
 No one didn’t like them.

-If your teeth are sensitive to eating straight sugar, you’ll want to stick to the Clif Shot Blocks which are just as sweet but with the sugar dissolved in their chews rather than layered on top of them.
+If your teeth are sensitive to eating straight sugar, you’ll want to stick to the Clif Shot Blocks, which are just as sweet but have dissolved the sugar in their chews rather than layered on top of them.

 Beyond the taste, there are clear plusses and minuses of eating chews even during these longer rides.